-The Public Works Commission at their October 3, 2011 meeting voted unanimously to recommend to Town Council to adopt the proposed Five Year Pavement Maintenance Program, and the Overall Condition Index goal to be set at 75 for primary streets and 70 for residential streets.
+The Public Works Commission at their October 3, 2011 meeting voted unanimously to recommend to Town Council to adopt the proposed Five Year Pavement Maintenance Program, and the Overall Condition Index (OCI) goal to be set at 75 for primary streets and 70 for residential streets.
+The OCI is an average rating of each street's condition.

-In an effort to minimize impacts of roadway maintenance to residents, and to reduce costs of work by concentrating in one area of Town.
+This was done in an effort to minimize impacts of roadway maintenance to residents, and to reduce costs of work by concentrating in one area of Town.
 Town Council approved the Town's rotating five year PMP regionalized area plan for residential streets at the November 1, 2011 Town Council meeting.
-The Town's five year regional plan divides the town into five regionalized areas.
-Primary streets can be included in any year of the five year program.
-The PMP program will then annually rotate around these five areas excluding primary streets and downtown Castle Rock such that every fifth year repairs to an area's residential street system will occur.
+The Town's five year regional